Stewori/JyNI/readme.md

 JYTHON-variable such that it points to jython.jar.
 If you want to use JyNIDemo.sh, you need to adjust the Jython-path in that file too.
 Same for the other demonstration shell-scripts.
-Note: Current JyNI repository version requires Jython 2.7.1 (beta 3) or newer.
+Note: Current JyNI repository version requires Jython 2.7.1RC2 or newer.
-Jython 2.7.1 (beta 3) is available here: http://fwierzbicki.blogspot.de/2016/02/jython-271-beta3-released.html
+Jython 2.7.1RC2 is available on [Frank Wierzbicki's blog](http://fwierzbicki.blogspot.de/2017/06/jython-271-rc2-released.html).

 * If not yet done, install the dev-package of Python 2.7.
 JyNI only needs pyconfig.h from that package.
 Alternatively (if you know what you're doing)